NavBernal/CCNA/Day 53 - WAN Architectures.md

 	1. The sending device combines the original packet and session key (encryption key) and runs them through an encryption formula
 	2. The sending device encapsulates the encrypted packet with a VPN header and a new IP header
 	3. The sending device sends the new packet to the device on the other side of the tunnel
-	4. The receiving device decrypts the data to get the original packet, and then froward the original packet to its destination
+	4. The receiving device decrypts the data to get the original packet, and then forward the original packet to its destination
 - In a 'site-to-site' VPN, a tunnel is formed only between two tunnel endpoints (for example, the two routers connected to the Internet)
 - All other devices in each site don't need to create a VPN for themselves
 - They can send unencrypted data to their site's router, which will encrypt it and forward it in the tunnel as described above